 Bedrooms at Lewtrenchard Manor

-Having taken several hundred pictures we finally checked in and found our room, which was on the first floor just off the upstairs gallery.
+Having taken several hundred pictures we finally checked in and found our bedroom, which was on the first floor just off the upstairs gallery.
 It was a good size, with a separate lounge/study, and was furnished in a classic if not overly luxurious style.
 The window seat was a great perch to admire the gardens and the bathroom was on the moderate size but still managed to fit in a jacuzzi-style corner bath and separate shower.

 Exploring Lewtrenchard Manor